9 Common Wiring Mistakes and Code Violations

 Keep low and line voltage apart

-For more photos and common wiring mistakes, click the View PDF button below.
+To see all 9 common wiring mistakes, click the View PDF button below to read the entire article.

 More about residential wiring: